-Are you missing out on free fruit?
-Find out how to get bushels of delectable fruit from your yard with low-maintenance perennial fruit!If you’re like many of us, fresh fruit can make up a sizable part of the grocery bill.
+Are you missing out on free food from your yard?
+Even if you don’t want to start a garden, edible landscaping can fit into an existing yard and yield delicious fresh produce with minimal additional work.
+Find out how to get bushels of delectable fruit from your yard with low-maintenance perennial fruit!If you’re like many of us, producec can make up a sizable part of the grocery bill, fruit especially.
 A few organic apples can set you back a few dollars, and they’re gone in a flash.

 Nevermind splurgier items like fresh berries.
 A couple handfuls go for three or four bucks!
 Not to mention the considerable impact of shipping, refrigeration, and all that plastic packaging.